Here’s Everything You Need to Know About 2019 Kitchen Trends:

 32. Beverage Centers

 There are lots of different ways to implement a beverage center in your kitchen, depending on the beverages of choice at your place.
-Coffee stations are going strong in 2018, and it’s a good bet they will be in 2019, too.
+Coffee stations were going strong in 2018, and it’s a good bet they will be in 2019, too.
 For those who don’t have separate wine cellars (and even for those who do), wine storage is a big thing in the kitchen right now.
 Under-counter beer or wine refrigerators are popular right now.

 33. Popcorn Poppers